boisestate-vip/akame/doc/nodes/graph_slam_node.md

 This node is the primary 2D Graph SLAM backend for the navigation stack, as was explained in 'Mapping Options' slide of the 25-2026 PDR (Option A).
 The idea is for this node to correspond with the Pino SLAM functionality from last year’s navigation stack, with the map -> odom transform factored out into a separate Map–Odom Broadcaster node.

 It maintains a 2D pose graph, produces a `nav_msgs/OccupancyGrid` map in the `map` frame, and publishes the robot pose in `map` for use by planners and other nodes.
-It does not directly publish the `map -> odom` transform; that responsibility is delegated to the Map–Odom Broadcaster node.
+It does not directly publish the `map -> odom` transform (That responsibility is delegated to the Map–Odom Broadcaster node).

 ## Inputs